 Community/University/CUE Events – Four experiences which may include, but are not limited to attending Hill District Education Council meetings, CUE Brown Bag Lunch discussions, CUE fall and spring lectures, and lectures at the University of Pittsburgh Center on Race and Social Problems.

-For more information about Ready to Learn, contact Dr. Abiola Farinde.
+For more information on the Ready to Learn program, contact Dr. Erika Gold Kestenberg.